tensorlayer/TensorLayer/docs/modules/layers.rst

       W_init : weights initializer
           The initializer for initializing the weight matrix. b_init : biases initializer
           The initializer for initializing the bias vector.
+If None, skip biases.
       W_init_args : dictionary
           The arguments for the weights tf.get_variable.
       b_init_args : dictionary